-This year I’m teaching seventh graders on Sunday mornings at our church.
-This is significant because I’ve never taught this age group before; I’ve always taught senior high.
-And so going into the new ministry year, I was much more aware than I would normally be about how I was going to approach teaching the Bible.
-I wanted to make extra sure that I was prepared to open up Scripture to them in a way that was engaging and transformative in an age-appropriate way.
+This year I’m teaching seventh-graders on Sunday mornings at our church.
+That’s significant because I’ve never taught middle schoolers before; I’ve always taught senior high.
+So going into the new ministry year, I was much more aware than I normally would be about how I was going to approach Bible study for middle schoolers.
+I wanted to make extra sure I was prepared to open up Scripture to them in a way that was engaging and transformative in an age-appropriate way.

-Here are the three main things I look to accomplish in every Bible study.
+Here are the 3 main things I try to accomplish in every Bible study for middle schoolers:

-I want to make sure that this is the year these students grasp the narrative of the Bible.
+I want to make sure this is the year these middle school students grasp the narrative of the Bible.
 I want to make sure they don’t think of the Bible as a random collection of stories mixed in with verses here and there that help us know what not to do.
-And so I am making sure I take the time to place what we’re studying in the context of the Bible’s big-picture narrative.
+So I’m taking the time to place what we’re studying in the context of the Bible’s big-picture narrative.

 How do I do this?
-The first week I taught, we were in the Gospels.
-I took the first five minutes and drew a timeline on the board that started with creation and hit all the major highpoints in the story of the Bible from Creation until Matthew’s Gospel.
+The first week I taught a Bible study for middle schoolers, we were in the Gospels.
+During the first five minutes, I drew a timeline on the board that started with Creation and hit all the major highpoints in the story of the Bible from Genesis until Matthew’s Gospel.
 I did it with a lot of energy and a ton of interaction.
 (I was a little surprised at how well the students could help me fill in the gaps.
 It’s going to be a good year.)
 I won’t do the full timeline every week, but I will reference it, and I will place every lesson within the greater context of the story.

-I taught on the transfiguration last week.
-I took a pretty exegetical approach, taking the passage almost verse by verse.
+When I taught on the Transfiguration, I took a pretty exegetical approach, going through the Bible passage almost verse by verse.
 I was very interactive, as always.
-The students helped me look at the historical context.
+The middle schoolers helped me look at the historical context.
 We talked through the details of Peter’s response.
 Even did a Greek word study.
 It was good Bible study.
 But as we ended, I made sure I wrote the phrase “One Main Thing” on the board.
 I then wrote the word “IDENTITY.”
-I wrapped up the Bible teaching time by showing them that this passage is all about the identity of Jesus.
+I wrapped up the Bible teaching time by showing middle schoolers that this passage is all about the identity of Jesus.

-I teach in a large-group format where we break students down into small groups for the last 15 minutes of our meeting time.
-This is where application of the lesson takes place in dialogue with a small group leader.
-I made sure to equip our small group leaders with questions that flowed out of one main application point (I called it the One Takeaway).
-My Takeaway was something like this: “Because of Jesus’ identity, because of who He is, He can’t just be one part of our lives.
-As God’s only Son, as the Messiah, as Savior, He should be at the very center of our lives.”
-The small group interaction focused on fleshing out this one Takeaway.
+I teach in a large-group format where we divide kids into small groups for the last 15 minutes of our meeting time.
+This is where application of the lesson takes place in dialogue with a small-group leader.
+I make sure to equip our small-group leaders with questions that flow out of one main application point (I call it the One Takeaway).
+My One Takeaway for the Transfiguration lesson was something like this: “Because of Jesus’ identity, because of who he is, he can’t be just one part of our lives.
+As God’s only Son, as the Messiah, as Savior, Jesus should be at the very center of our lives.”
+The small-group interaction focused on fleshing out this One Takeaway.

 The key is to define these, in solid terms, helping students make the right connections and challenging them to be changed by the Truth.

 What do you think?
-What would you add or do differently?
+When leading Bible study for middle schoolers, what do you add or do differently?